Jvnc0503/DBP-frontend-web-grupo-11/README.md

 For run:
 - npm run dev

-It wasn't possible to deploy the backend for this proyect so, for API calls to work correctly, please clone [this repository](https://github.com/Ggburitox/BackendProyecto.git) and run it on localhost:8080
+It wasn't possible to deploy the backend for this proyect, so for API calls to work correctly, please clone [this repository](https://github.com/Ggburitox/BackendProyecto.git) and run it on localhost:8080